fabricius1/python-virtual-environments/README.md

 I recommend that you explore these subfolders in the future, especially checking where the Python local version for the virtual environment is installed and where the future modules, to be installed with pip when the virtual environment is activated, will be saved inside the `.myenv` structure.

-A very important note to make is that both the `Scripts` folder (in Windows) and `bin` (in Linux) are very similar and contain the binary files that will be used later to activate and deactivate the virtual environment.
+A very important note is that both the `Scripts` folder (in Windows) and `bin` (in Linux) are very similar and contain the binary files that will be used later to activate and deactivate the virtual environment.

-# How to activate/deactivate a virtual enviroment with *venv*
+# How to activate/deactivate a virtual environment

-1. To activate a virtual environment, choose the right command for your OS and terminal, as provided in the table below, where `<env>` must be replaced by your virtual environment folder name.
+1. To activate a virtual environment, choose the correct command for your OS and terminal, provided in the table below, where `<env>` must be replaced by your virtual environment folder name.

 <br />
 <div align="center">